Vertexwahn/FlatlandRT/README.md

 #### CLion

+There is a Bazel Plugin for CLion.
+It can be downloaded from [here](https://plugins.jetbrains.com/author/4bb31785-ad06-4671-8e26-266aadc184bd).

-You can use the following `.bazelprject` file:
+You can use the following `.bazelproject` file:

 ```yaml
 directories: